 If you already have a Casa account, we also recommend signing up for a service like Choice by Kingdom trust, and then later opening an additional Casa account.

 How do I learn more about Choice by Kingdom Trust?

 You can learn more about our partnership with Choice by Kingdom Trust by clicking here.

 What if I prefer to set up my own self-directed IRA?

-Can I still benefit from Casa's Refer-a-Friend program?
+Can I still benefit from Casa's Refer-a-friend program?

 If you're a Choice customer, you can still refer friends to Casa!
 Every friend you refer will still receive an instant discount on their first year of membership.
 However, because technically your account is through Choice, you will not receive the referral discount on your next renewal.
-Likewise, if a friend refers you to Casa and you sign up via Choice, you'll still need to pay the full first year membership payment.
+Likewise, if a friend refers you to Casa and you sign up via Choice, you'll still need to pay the full first year membership payment to Choice.

 If you are not a Choice customer, though, and you pay for your membership using a credit card or debit card, you will be eligible for referral bonus discounts.